Parental leave: Luxembourg

 Parents in Luxembourg are entitled to parental leave for both childbirth and adoption.
 When the mother gives birth, regardless of whether she is an employee, self-employed or an apprentice, she is entitled to pre-natal maternity leave of 8 weeks before the expected due date and 12 weeks' post-natal leave.
 The father, meanwhile, gets 10 days' leave after the birth, which must be taken within 2 months of the child's birth.
 For adoptions, one of parents can take up to 12 weeks' leave if the adopted child is under the age of 12.
 Luxembourg provides a fixed compensation rate during parental leave, which is €1,778, while most of the other European countries get compensation as a percentage of the salary.
 Luxembourg doesn't have a policy for maternity allowance in place or in addition to the maternity leave pay.
 Maternity allowance means the money paid during pregnancy or just after child birth.
-According 2013 OECD data, public expenditure on maternal and paternal leaves on per child born was the most in Luxembourg out of almost all the European counties at the 35,000 at prices and PPPs of 2013 in USD.
+According 2013 OECD data, public expenditure on maternal and paternal leaves on per child born was the most in Luxembourg out of almost all the European countries at the 35,000 at prices and PPPs of 2013 in USD.

 On 1 December 2016, "family leave reform bill 7060" was passed in the Luxembourg parliament.
 According to this new reform, now fathers and mothers can take leave together.
 The first leave has to be taken right after maternity leave and the second can be taken before the child turns 6 years old.
 This new reform provides much more flexibility.
 The parent has four options: either they can take 4 to 6 months' full leave, 8 to 12 months' part-time leave, take one day off per week for 20 months or can take 4 individual months within 20 months.
 The official Luxembourg government portal suggests that according to the data collected more than 85% of the parents are extremely happy with this new reform and 79% people think that this new system is better than the older system.